HOW TO IDENTIFY FAKE BASEBALL CARDS

 Check for proper aging cues over time.
 Like edge wear, discoloration, subtle stains or fading aligned with the card’s printed year.
 Fakes lack these minor indications that build over decades stored away in attics.

-Read also: 1962 BASEBALL CARDS VALUES
+Read also: BASEBALL CARDS LOOK UP PRICE

 Inspect for telltale signs of doctoring.
 Such as cleaned/removed surface dusting, incorrectly touched-up printing defects, signs of adhesive or solvent residues indicative of alterations.
 Fakes often exhibit repair tries.